LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 ==================================

-RAJA uses Docker container images that it shares with other LLNL GitHub projects for Azure CI testing.
-Currently, we use Azure Pipelines for Linux, Windows, and MacOS builds.
+RAJA uses Docker container images that it shares with other LLNL GitHub projects for Azure CI testing (see :ref:`azure_ci-label` for more information).
+We use Azure Pipelines for Linux, Windows, and MacOS builds.

 You can reproduce these builds locally for testing with the following steps if you have Docker installed.